Paul Shapiro’s book Clean Meat gives you a front-row seat for the race’s wild story.

-Since the dawn of Homo sapiens some quarter million years ago, animals have satiated our species’ desire for meat.
-But with a growing global population and demand for meat, eggs, dairy, leather, and more, raising such massive numbers of farm animals is woefully inefficient and takes an enormous toll on the planet, public health, and indeed the animals themselves.
+Since the dawn of time, we’ve eaten animals.
+But with a growing global demand for these products, massive numbers of farm animals is woefully inefficient.
+It takes a terrible toll on the planet, public health, and the animals themselves.

 But what if we could have our meat and eat it, too?
-The next great scientific revolution is underway—discovering new ways to create enough food for the world’s ever-growing, ever-hungry population.
+The next great scientific revolution is underway.
+There are new ways to create enough food for the world’s growing and hungry population.

-Enter clean meat—real, actual meat grown (or brewed!) from animal cells—as well as other clean foods that ditch animal cells altogether and are only built from the molecule up.
+Enter clean meat.
+Real, actual meat grown from animal cells, as well as other clean foods that ditch animal cells altogether built from the molecule up.

+This race promises to bring about lab-grown meat, cultured meat, or cell-based meat.
 From one single cell of a cow, you could feed an entire village.
-And the story of this coming “second domestication” is anything but tame.

 About the Author

-In addition to being among the world’s first clean meat consumers, Paul is a four-time TEDx speaker, the co-host of the Business for Good Podcast, the CEO of The Better Meat Co., and longtime leader in food sustainability.
+Paul Shapiro is a four-time TEDx speaker, the co-host of the Business for Good Podcast, the CEO of The Better Meat Co., and a longtime leader in food sustainability.

 “Clean meat could be a huge win for animal welfare, human health, and the planet.
 If you want to learn more about scientists, entrepreneurs, and activists who are leading this revolution, read Paul Shapiro’s compelling and optimistic book.” — Eric Schmidt, Executive Chairman of Alphabet, former CEO of Google

 “Clean Meat offers an enthralling look into a near future where many of our most dangerous food safety risks could be all but eliminated.
 Paul Shapiro tells a tale in this important book that could just save your life.” — Michael Greger, M.D., bestselling author of How Not to Die